barryclark/jekyll-now/_posts/2016-5-18-O-o-o-Data-No-OData.md

 It's hard to believe, but today I woke up. ( Just trust me, I am not lying. )

-Have you heard about `asp.net WEBApi` and new `OData` library for it?
-I hope you know, otherwise, you can find more interesting things to waste time on it.
+#### Have you heard about `asp.net WEBApi` and new `OData` library for it?

+I hope you heard, otherwise, you can find more interesting things to waste time on it.
 E.g. watch porn.
 There is bug-bounty program in Pornhub. ( I hear, there is SQL Injection when uploading homemade video. )

 Let's go back to the main thread.
 Blowjo...
 Ah, shit...
 WebApi OData is a very powerful library.

-But it has one main problem when working with multiple entities there are a lot of code duplicates.
+#### But it has one main problem when working with multiple entities there are a lot of code duplicates.

 And because we are "good boys" we don't like duplicates.
 Where are duplicates?

 * For each entity you must define controller
 * For each controller you must define all CRUD operations
 * Not only define you must implement it

-Fuck, I can't concentrate.
+#### Fuck, I can't concentrate.
 Let me have a rest 4-5 minutes.

 Ok, I am back.
-There is a great library developed by Microsoft.
+There is a library developed by Microsoft.
 [RESTier](https://github.com/OData/RESTier).
 But it is now in the development stage and there are a lot of bugs. ( I hope that 0.5 version will be fixed to work in production. )

+But there is a big problem with this frameworks.
+This mega-boom tools that do all work instead of you are harassing our brain.
+Of course, there are many powerful tools that make our life easy, but some tools harm us.

+#### `OData` isn't very complex to use a 3-rd party tool.

+When we decide to use the 3-rd part tool we are binding us to it, if there is a bug, you should wait for a fix, or you can fix it and wait for merge.
+And remember that they release date isn't tomorrow or not even in this week.

+#### These complex tools have boundaries and when we decide to do something that isn't in that boundaries, we suck.

+Think twice when choosing a framework.
+After that think again and only then write that fucking `Install-Package`.

+Do you remember the story with left-pad...a library of 10 rows, stop here please, 10 rows KARL, a library of 10 rows.
+Ah, what I was going to say.
+It broke a big amount of solutions in `node.js`.  ( It was removed from node.js packages and all dependencies to it failed. )

+Don't miss understand me, I am not forcing you to not use frameworks.
+Frameworks are great.
+Just use them if you really need them.

-Ok, but what for now?
-I just think there will be some workaround to avoid these duplicates.
-For it, I wrote Generic Controller with basic CRUD operations to avoid duplicating it in all controllers.
+#### Ok, but what for now?
+I wrote Generic Controller with basic CRUD operations to avoid duplicating it in all controllers.

 ```c#
  public abstract class BaseODataController<TEntity> : ODataController where TEntity : ModelBase